 Türkiye is a vast country with cultural differences as you travel across and up and down.
 This dress code in Turkey for tourists guide will help you decide what to wear in Türkiye.
 We have you covered, from the Blue Mosque’s strict dress codes to beaches (see what we did there!?).

-From the sun-drenched beaches of the south to the cosmopolitan cities in the north-west and west, into the more conservative towns and cities of the south, and the very traditional areas in the east and southeast.
-Turkey is a country which will show you a million different traditions and trends wherever you go.
+From the sun-drenched beaches of the south to the cosmopolitan Turkish cities in the northwest and west, into the more conservative towns and cities of the south, and the very traditional areas in the east and southeast.
+Turkey is a country that will show you a million different traditions and trends wherever you go.

-However, one thing which many people get totally wrong is the dress code in Turkey, especially at religious stops.
+However, one thing many people get wrong is the dress code in Türkiye, especially at religious stops.

-Now, there are no strict rules for what you should and shouldn’t wear in Turkey.
+There are no strict rules for what you should and shouldn’t wear in Turkey.
 That’s something we should point out here.
-Turkey isn’t as conservative as places like Egypt, Saudi Arabia, Iran, or Pakistan.
+Türkiye isn’t as conservative a country as places like Egypt, Saudi Arabia, Iran, or Pakistan.

-The dress code here is generally relaxed, and you can, mostly, wear whatever you wish.
-However, if you choose to wear whatever you please, you will find that in certain areas, where that choice isn’t in-keeping with what the locals are used to, you might find yourself attracting unwanted attention.
+While making your packing list for Turkey, it’s essential to know that the dress code in Türkiye is generally relaxed, and you can mostly wear whatever you wish.
+However, if you choose to wear whatever you please, you will find that you might find yourself attracting unwanted attention in certain areas where that choice isn’t in keeping with what the local people are used to.

-So, while you’re not going to offend anyone, you might end up being stared at or whispered about, which isn’t going to make you feel particularly comfortable.
+So, while you won’t offend anyone, you might end up being stared at or whispered about, which will not make you feel exceptionally comfortable.

-To further complicate matters, the general dress guidance varies depending upon where you’ll be traveling in Turkey.
+To further complicate matters, the general dress guidance varies depending on where you’ll travel in Turkey.

-To help you avoid making a faux pas and feeling out of place, let’s explore the main areas in detail and give you a few ideas of what to wear Turkey, and avoid over (or under) packing your bags.
+To help you avoid making faux pas and feeling out of place, let’s explore the main areas in detail, give you a few ideas of what to wear in Türkiye, and avoid over (or under) packing your bags.